ACCYSL

 ARTICLE VI Membership

-2. All member teams, their players, coaches, parents, and referees shall abide by these Bylaws, the rules of play (“Rules of Play,” which shall be made available to any member of the League upon reasonable notice to the Secretary), the regulations of the League as set forth by the Board of Directors, and all applicable rules and regulations of the associations with which this League is affiliated.
+1. All Member Clubs, their players, coaches, parents, and referees shall abide by these Bylaws, the rules of play (“Rules of Play,” which shall be made available to any Member Club upon reasonable notice to the Secretary), the regulations of the League as set forth by the Board of Directors, and all applicable rules and regulations of the associations with which this League is affiliated.

 ARTICLE VII Seasonal Year